theunforgiven/computation-engine/README.md

     element of that sequence that will be inserted into the data map passed to the inner computation.
 Finally, the `IterativeComputation` takes a symbol identifying its result key.
 (The results of the inner computation are extracted using the inner computation's result key.)
+    * A `MappingComputation` also takes a single computation over which it will iterate, but the values to be iterated over are the values of a map rather than a simple sequence.
+The result of each application of the inner computation is assigned to the original key in the map returned in the results.
+The constructor of a `MappingComputation` is the same as that of an `IterativeComputation.`
     * An `AbortingComputation` wraps another computation and comes in several flavors.
-The `AbortIfNoResults` and `AbortIfHasResults` abort a series of computations (either a `SequentialComputation` or an `IterativeComputation`) if the inner computation has no results or has results, respectively.
+The `AbortIfNoResults` and `AbortIfHasResults` abort a series of computations (a `SequentialComputation,` `IterativeComputation,` or `MappingComputation`) if the inner computation has no results or has results, respectively.
 The `AbortIf` allows for more sophisticated tests on the data map returned from the inner computation, using a predicate expression specified as a Scala string.